nicklockwood/FXLabel/README.md

             actualFontSize:(CGFloat *)actualFontSize
                   forWidth:(CGFloat)width
              lineBreakMode:(NSLineBreakMode)lineBreakMode
-          characterSpacing:(CGFloat)characterSpacing;
+          characterSpacing:(CGFloat)characterSpacing
+              kerningTable:(NSDictionary *)kerningTable;

-This method calculates the size of a rendered string when using the FXLabel characterSpacing property.
+This method calculates the size of a rendered string when using the FXLabel characterSpacing and kerningTable properties.
 This method is suitable for calculating the size of strings rendered on a single line and doesn't work for multi-line strings.
+Pass nil for the kerningTable if you do not require that feature.

     - (CGSize)drawAtPoint:(CGPoint)point
                  forWidth:(CGFloat)width